http://www.miami.edu/engineering

 Requirements for Graduation

-The College believes that emphasis should be placed on the student’s ultimate level of attainment in selected subject areas.
+The College of Engineering believes that emphasis should be placed on the student’s ultimate level of attainment in selected subject areas.
 For those students whose preparation is advanced beyond that of the average secondary school graduate, the University provides proficiency examinations and schedules the students for more advanced work.
 Graduation for these students may be accelerated.
 For those students whose secondary school preparation has not provided an adequate background, the University offers preparatory courses.
 Graduation for these students may be delayed accordingly.

 Each student must demonstrate upon admission an adequate preparation in the necessary skills of reading, writing, and mathematics.
 Placement test scores will indicate which, if any, supplementary courses must be taken the first semester.
 Although these courses are recorded for University credit hour, the student must take the full curriculum, as listed, in addition to these courses.
 Students not prepared in these areas are advised to make every effort to correct deficiencies before the first semester.